-MOUNT THE 8200 CX AUTOSAMPLER
+MOUNT THE 8200 AUTOSAMPLER

-To mount the 8200 CX AutoSampler on the GC, proceed as follows:
+To mount the 8200 AutoSampler on the GC, proceed as follows:

-- 1. Position the AutoSampler over the selected injector nut.
-If you have two injectors, and you use the rear injector, set the AutoSampler injection tower base on the long mounting plate aligned with the rear injector nut. - 2.
-Carefully slide the AutoSampler on the mounting plate until the ball plunger screws drop into the ball plunger detents in the mounting plate. - 3.
-With the storage module swung open for access, press down and engage the retractable captive screws in the injection tower base.
+1. Position the AutoSampler over the selected injector nut.

-4. Turn the captive screws clockwise to secure the AutoSampler in place.
+- 2. Carefully slide the AutoSampler on the mounting plate until the ball plunger screws drop into the ball plunger detents in the mounting plate. - 3.
+With the storage module swung open for access, press down and engage the retractable captive screws in the injection tower base. - 4.
+Turn the captive screws clockwise to secure the AutoSampler in place.
 See below.